cluzk/Portfolio/AM-Radio-Receiver/README.md

 * **Success:** The final build successfully meets all design requirements, automatically reverting to forward motion after the timed interval.

 ## Academic Context
 This project was completed as part of the **ECE 110** curriculum at the **University of Illinois at Urbana-Champaign**.
-Final performance was validated through transient response analysis and physical demonstration.Oscilloscope Analysis: Verified signal integrity across all stages, including the 7V amplified clap spike and the 8.9s timing window.
+Final performance was validated through transient response analysis and physical demonstration.

-Troubleshooting: Resolved integration issues such as common-grounding errors between the amplifier and peak detector stages.

-Success: The final build successfully meets all design requirements, automatically reverting to forward motion after the timed interval.